knative/docs/docs/eventing/broker/rabbitmq-broker/README.md

     ```
     Where:

-    - <rabbitmq-broker-config-name> is the name you want for your RabbitMQ Broker config object.
+    - <rabbitmq-broker-config-name> is the name you want for your RabbitMQBrokerConfig object.
     - <cluster-name> is the name of the RabbitMQ cluster you created earlier.

     !!! note
-        You cannot set `name` and `connectionSecret` at the same time.
+        You cannot set `name` and `connectionSecret` at the same time, since `name` is for a RabbitMQ Cluster Operator instance running in the same cluster as the Broker, and `connectionSecret` is for an external RabbitMQ server.

 1. Apply the YAML file by running the command: